funkybooboo/ctf_d_tutorial/README.md

 If you want to host through CTFd, you can skip installation and head straight to [Hosting Remotely Through CTFd](#hosting-remotely-through-ctfd).

-If you want to host yourself through options 1 and 2, continue to the installation section.
+If you choose options 1 and 2 and want to host the server yourself, continue to the installation section.

 # Installation

 The first step is to clone this repository.
 If you are new to using SSH, you can access [this](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/managing-deploy-keys#set-up-deploy-keys) tutorial for help setting up a key.

-Clone this repository with the following command (if you have python 3 and python 2 installed, you might need to use pip3):
+Clone this repository with the following command:
 ```sh
 git clone https://github.com/evanmarlo/CTFd-Tutorial.git
 ```